 Avoid fruit juices as they are too sugary and spike up your blood sugar levels.

 Veggie juices are ideal: wheatgrass, kale, spinach, parsley, and celery.
-Blend these with carrot or beet juice to make them more palatable.
+Juice these with green apple to make them more palatable.